 Bow pose is easy to perform.
 First, lie down on your stomach and bend the knees towards the hips while holding the ankles with your hands.
 Now lift the legs and arms as high as possible, keeping the face-up.
 Remain in this posture as long as possible.

-It is the most suitable pose for removing toxins from the lungs and can be done anytime.
+It is the most suitable pose for removing lung toxins and can be done anytime.
 It also makes the chest muscles powerful and healthy.

 Benefits of Dhanurasana